pettersand/builder/devlog.md

+## 29/11-23

+Rough getting back into it.
+Hoping to make progress on the saving process tonight.

+### Issues:

+I've worked myself a bit into a corner, I believe.
+By trying to rush an MVP, I've added some issues to the saving functionality.
+Since the current model and app assumes a creator and a user, whereas I currently wish to create one for myself.Though I did work around this, and can continue setting up the MVP.
+I am determined on doing it this way, since I know of all the valuable insight I will get on the first "pass" of the function.
+Allowing me to go back to step 1 and cleanly create the process more thoroughly with all the new information and insight I will have.

 ## 28/11-23

 Another research heavy day, though hoping to get some more functions up for the data flow of program notes.